 One of the latest black credit cards to hit the market, it offers premium services and privileges to Citi’s most affluent customers.
-This card was scheduled to be discontinued, but upon checking the Citi website, it still appears they are offering the Chairman card.
 Its benefits are comparable to the Accolades and like that card, it has been out for several years but it has failed to catch much popularity.

 Natwest Black Credit Card